 10. Crank up the tunes!

 Make yourself a decluttering playlist full of music to energize and motivate you as you declutter.
-Listening to your favourite songs can help brighten the mood to reduce some of the overwhelm and dread about decluttering and make decluttering fun.
+Listening to your favourite songs can not only help brighten the mood.
+But also help reduce some of the overwhelm and dread about decluttering and make decluttering fun.

-Sometimes, we overthink a big project like decluttering our whole house.
-We stress ourselves out about it and make it seem scarier than it needs to be.
-Maybe we spend a lot of time figuring out our plan of attack and making lists of what and where to declutter, but don’t actually start the work of decluttering.
+It’s easy to overthink a big project like decluttering your whole house.
+Sometimes you stress yourself out about it and make it seem scarier than it needs to be.

-Start right now.
-Get up right now and as quickly as you can find 10 things to get rid of.
+Get up right now and find 10 things to get rid of as quickly as you can.
 You might surprise yourself how quickly and easily you can find 10 things.
-And the great part is you’ve taken action and started the process, which can sometimes be the hardest part!
+And the great part is you’ve taken action and started the process, which might just inspire you to keep going!

 Find Ways to Make Decluttering Fun

-Although decluttering is a lot of work, it doesn’t have to be a chore and something you dread.
-By finding ways to make decluttering fun, you can take it from something daunting, overwhelming and dreaded, to something you might actually enjoy.
+Although decluttering is a lot of work, it doesn’t have to be something you absolutely dread.
+By finding ways to make decluttering fun, you can make the process a little less overwhelming or daunting and actually start to enjoy the process instead!

 And in the meantime, use these tips to keep decluttering fun and lighthearted.
 A big job like decluttering your whole life can be a lot easier when you take the time to find the fun in it.